hamrouni-wajdi/spotify-clone/client/README.md

 ```

 ### Environment Variables
-Create a `.env` file and fill it with the following data:
+Create a `.env` file and fill it with the following data.
+You can use `template.env` as a template and get default values

 | Name            | Description | Example |
 |-----------------|-------------|---------|